 Minutes after he watched Colorado bury his alma mater in the 1996 Cotton Bowl, Nike founder and chairman Phil Knight asked Oregon head coach Mike Bellotti what it would take to get the program to the next level.
 Though the immediate answer was an indoor practice facility – for which Knight donated $10 million – the impact of that conversation has been far more reaching.

 Upon returning to Nike’s headquarters, Knight called a meeting with one of his most trusted executives, Tinker Hatfield, the company’s vice president for design and special projects.

 “He simply said, ‘I want you guys to come up with some ideas on how we can help the University of Oregon improve the ability to recruit better student-athletes for the football program,’” Hatfield recalled.

 That’s the moment college football’s infatuation with alternate uniforms began.

 The Ducks debuted their new look in the first game of the 1999 season, but it was their home uniform that made waves.
-Draped in dark green, bright yellow and black — a non-school color — uniforms, Oregon quickly became an attractive destination to recruits.
+Draped in two-tone green and bright yellow uniforms, Oregon quickly became an attractive destination to recruits.

-“It helped us get visits from kids that were four-star and five-star [prospects],” said then-defensive coordinator Nick Aliotti said.
+“It helped us get visits from kids that were four-star and five-star (prospects),” then-defensive coordinator Nick Aliotti said.
 “Way back when we were a second-class citizen, coaches would say, ‘Don’t even look at these guys because they’re not for you.
 Now, when we show up, we have the strongest hand.
 We carry the largest trump card.”

-And with that, Oregon was on its way to becoming a national power because of the flashy uniforms.
+With that, Oregon was on its way to becoming a national power simply because of its flashy uniforms.

 Though the Ducks have yet to win a national title – a pair of championship game appearances (2011 and 2015) are notable, however – college football programs across the country have tried to emulate their on-field successes by wearing alternate uniforms.